-Business risks of particular relevance to technology companies include:
+Business risks of particular relevance to biotech and pharma companies include:

-- Ownership and control of intellectual property assets. - Reliance on a set of core products or failure to develop and successfully launch new products. - Liquidity for future operations and product development. - Fast-paced changes in competition and consumer uses of technology. - Redundancy of technology systems. - Exposure to cyber-risks that could lead to disclosure or theft of proprietary information or customer data. - Compliance with the regulatory regimes applicable to the business in existing markets, and potential regulatory hurdles in target markets. - Use of open source software in any software products, and the risk of contamination of proprietary software. - Resourcing and reliance on key employees.
+- Ownership and control of intellectual property assets. - Reliance on a set of core products or services, or failure to develop and successfully launch new products or services. - Liquidity for future operations and product development. - Fast-paced changes in the competitive landscape.

+- Exposure to cyber-risks that could lead to disclosure or theft of proprietary information or customer data. - Compliance with the regulatory regimes applicable to the business in existing markets, and potential regulatory hurdles in target markets. - Resourcing and reliance on key employees.